Photographed by Nitin Gera © GoodWeave

 HEARTS OF HOPE

-I started making these little Hearts of Hope during the COVID-19 crisis when I had more time on my hands.
+I started making these little Hearts of Hope during the COVID-19 crisis in 2020 when I had more time on my hands.
 Initially I gifted them to our frontline workers who worked tirelessly to provide the services needed during the pandemic.
 As the initiative and the demand for them grew, it became too expensive for me to keep sending them out via post or courier and people were asking to purchase them so they could also spread some love and kindness themselves.
 I wanted to keep donating and gifting them so this was a great way to do it.
-I sell them for a nominal fee of $5 each and these purchases enable me to keep making and gifting them.

 As things improve for our frontline workers, there are still so many people who are doing it tough and need some hope and love so I have decided to continue making them.